-Bill's contribution to the agricultural aviation industry spans over 30 years.
-Every month, without fail, readers all over the world are brought together by articles, new product announcements, safety messages and the basic desire to learn and read about agricultural aviation.
+Bill’s contribution to the agricultural aviation industry spans over 40 years.
+Every month, without fail, readers worldwide were brought together by articles, new product announcements, safety messages and the basic desire to learn and read about agricultural aviation.
 This continuous insight, some say, can be attributed to the advancement of an industry so vital to the world’s food and fiber production.

-Over the course of his career, Bill achieved the following awards and commendations:
+Throughout his career, Bill has achieved the following awards and commendations: